 These empty elements are dropzone elements that do not contain any building blocks.

 Customising the labels of your building blocks

-Customising the labels of building blocks allows you to specifiy the type of content that should go into that building block.
+Customising the labels of building blocks allows you to specify the type of content that should go into that building block.
 For example, you might want users to use a button building block as a call-to-action.
-In this case, you could customise the label so that it reads 'Call-to-action'.
+In this case, you could customise the label so that it reads Call-to-action.

 To customise the label of a building block:

 Customise the value of the

 data-titleattribute in that tag.
 The value that you enter here is displayed as the name of the building block in EasyEditor.

 If you've added a custom button style or a custom text style to your email template, you can apply that style to a building block by adding that style's custom class to the tag that contains the building block element.

 For example, if you have a paragraph style called 'my_new_paragraph style', you can add the following class to the